-The study discussed here faces limitations due to its small sample size, the classification of fungi at a low resolution, and observed in the current study could be attributed to factors such as geographic location, lifestyles, dietary habits, or the bioinformatics pipeline utilized.
-Moreover, Saccharomyces has been linked to both a healthy mycobiome and certain diseases, suggesting either a strain-specific role of Saccharomyces in disease promotion or the influence of the overall composition of the mycobiome, including the bacterial microbiome, on its disease-protective or promoting properties.
-Further exploration into the correlation between the abundance of Saccharomyces and Candida with other components of the microbiome in the context of multiple sclerosis is warranted.
+The study discussed here faces limitations due to its small sample size, the classification of fungi at a low resolution, and the lack of a validation cohort of patients.
+It's notable that Candida and Saccharomyces are among the most abundant fungi in the human mycobiome, which makes the significantly reduced abundance of Candida observed in this study surprising.
+Various human studies have indicated a relatively higher abundance of Candida in both healthy individuals and patients with certain diseases such as inflammatory bowel disease, atherosclerosis, and type 2 diabetes mellitus.
+Additionally, higher Candida levels have been observed in individuals with Multiple Sclerosis (pwMS) compared to healthy controls using marker-based fungal classification.
+The lower Candida levels observed in the current study could be attributed to factors such as geographic location, lifestyles, dietary habits, bioinformatics pipeline utilized.
+Moreover. or the Saccharomyces has been linked to both a healthy mycobiome and certain diseases, suggesting either a strain-specific role of Saccharomyces in disease promotion or the influence of the overall composition of the mycobiome, including the bacterial microbiome, on its disease-protective or promoting properties [4,7].
+Further exploration into the correlation between the abundance of Saccharomyces and Candida with other components of the microbiome in the context of multiple sclerosis is warranted [8].

-An important next step in understanding how fungi might contribute to either protecting against or promoting disease is to conduct further research.
-In conclusion, this study offers initial evidence that the fungal portion of the microbiome is disturbed in individuals with Multiple Sclerosis.
-This sets the stage for future investigations aimed at characterizing the mycobiome in disease contexts using shotgun metagenomic sequencing and larger sample sizes.
+An important next step in understanding how fungi might contribute to either protecting against or promoting disease is to conduct further research [9].
+In conclusion, this study offers initial evidence that the fungal portion of the microbiome is disturbed in individuals with Multiple Sclerosis (pwMS).
+This sets the stage for future investigations aimed at characterizing the mycobiome in disease contexts using shotgun metagenomic sequencing and larger sample sizes [10].
 Integrating these approaches with mechanistic studies will be crucial in elucidating the precise role of fungi in the pathobiology of multiple sclerosis.